Astig-1982/Milestone-coffee/README.md

 ## Wireframes:

 I built the wireframe for this project using [Balsamiq](https://balsamiq.com/).
 First I started with a basic structure and afterwords added the features and products display.
 During the building of the project I have change my mind severall times regarding the design and made few alterations, therefore the wireframe is slightly different than the final product.
 You can view my wireframe [here](https://github.com/Astig-1982/Milestone-coffee/blob/master/wireframes/Milestone-Project.pdf).
+You can also see the wireframe on gitpod in the 'wireframes' directory.